larshnordli/acit-node-starter/README.md

 The ACIT NodeJS Starter is a boilerplate and tooling application for bootstrapping [NodeJS](https://nodejs.org/en/) infrastructures with a focus on [IBM Cloud](https://www.ibm.com/cloud/) technologies.
 It is best suited for developing REST APIs as a stand-alone (micro)service, backing up mobile or web front-ends (See [acit-ng-seed](https://git.ng.bluemix.net/ruben.gomez/acit-ng-seed)).
 For more information about the ACIT, please visit [us](https://in.accenture.com/ibm/).

+This extension of ACIT NodeJS Starter protects its endpoints with JWT.
+To obtain a JWT, you must make POST request to the `/authenticate` endpoint with a Basic Authentication header.
+It will obtain a username and password and look for a user in the `db/` folder.
+Once authenticated, it will return a JWT in the response.
+The client must store this JWT (HTML5 Session Storage) and use this JWT for every subsequent call to ACIT NodeJS via the Bearer Authentication header.
+If ACIT NodeJS Starter can't recognize a JWT or finds an invalid or expired token, it will return a 401 status code.

 This project was forked and based on Kriasoft's [NodeJS API Starter Project](https://github.com/kriasoft/nodejs-api-starter)

 ### Technology Stack